NiccoloPuccinelli/SEM/README.md

 * *predictions* contains the metrics computed for the training set and the events.
 * *results* contains the graphs and the `.csv` data of the predictions of the model for each scenario.
 * *scalers* contains the scaler used for the normalization of the data by the *Pre-processor*.
-* *digital_mirror_docs* contains the documentation of the *RS-Digital-Mirror*, which is fully available [here](https://zenodo.org/records/16909230?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ3NTdlMjM4LWMwNDctNDYwZi04YjQ4LTU4YzlhM2RjZGM5ZSIsImRhdGEiOnt9LCJyYW5kb20iOiJlZWYxMzc5MGZhODU4OTk4MDFmYTkyMzdjMzFlNjUwMCJ9.oIwKd-rcpoGEV9H8roqkledQr8WL42fxKuhKRyb1CRrn8LSc7tsr0S8mla9nUqXwdY6iMb-WSJtuZet9NZKAcg) in `.zip` format.
+* *digital_shadow_docs* contains the documentation of the *RH-Digital-Shadow*, which is fully available [here](https://zenodo.org/records/16909230?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ3NTdlMjM4LWMwNDctNDYwZi04YjQ4LTU4YzlhM2RjZGM5ZSIsImRhdGEiOnt9LCJyYW5kb20iOiJlZWYxMzc5MGZhODU4OTk4MDFmYTkyMzdjMzFlNjUwMCJ9.oIwKd-rcpoGEV9H8roqkledQr8WL42fxKuhKRyb1CRrn8LSc7tsr0S8mla9nUqXwdY6iMb-WSJtuZet9NZKAcg) in `.zip` format.
 It contains also the `ipynb` notebook (with accuracy results) and the dataset used for the price algorithm of *Lyft*.

 The notebooks are organized as follows: